top of page

 TRANSLATIONS

-"I said nothing," and "An old pleasure" forthcoming from The Massachusetts
+"I said nothing," and "An old pleasure," The Massachusetts

 "Noose soaked in orange blossom water,"Jolanda Insana, The Paris Review, No. 245, Fall 2023